 The Noske Flour Mill is a historical attraction in the town of Nhill.
 The mill was established in 1919 and is located across the train tracks on Davis Avenue.

 The mill was the largest concrete structure in the southern hemisphere at the height of its operations.

 Noske Flour Mill, History, Wheat & Grain Silo, Factory Building, Nhill VIC

 What was once a massive concrete bin, storing up to 120,000 bushels, is now a worthy stopover as you explore the many other attractions around Nhill.

-Aside from the Noske Flour Mill, there are a lot of other places where you’ll get to learn about the city’s history.
+Aside from the Noske Flour Mill, there are a lot of other places where you’ll learn about the city’s history.
 The Historical Museum on McPherson Street will take you back in time, but be sure to book an appointment.
-The John Shaw Neilson Cottage serves as a memorial to Nielson, who was a famed poet of his time.
+The John Shaw Neilson Cottage serves as a memorial to Nielson, a famed poet of his time.
 He was born in 1872, and the cottage houses his prized lyrics.

 Nhill is rich in culture and history, so be sure to carve out some time to visit the Noske Flour Mill and all the town offers.